 Say conversation hovered around X and due to some reason it dropped by 20% the day before.
 I would notice the drop in my daily morning metrics email and use the following process to figure out what went wrong:

-First thing to check — If there was any seasonal effect.
+Check for seasonal effect.
 For most B2C businesses usage peaks during weekend as majority users are at home.
 While for B2B SaaS companies there is a drop as employees are not at work.
 It is stupid to compare Sunday’s data with Monday and feel bad if there was a drop in conversion.
 Or comparing numbers during Diwali week with the week after.

-In absence of any seasonal effect the next step is to check if anything went wrong at our end.
+- In absence of any seasonal effect the next step is to check if anything went wrong at our end.

 - Were the API response times same as usual?
 For this I would look at New Relic data and cross check with my Dev Lead.

 - What does yesterday’s hourly data say?
 Checking this report is always the easiest way to confirm if something broke.